Here is a selection of the most frequently asked questions which may also be of assistance to you as you start to make your plans:

 What is the right size for my requirements?

 We can book many different sizes of motorhome to suit your requirements and budget.
 Vehicles range from van conversions without toilet or shower facilities, to full A class motorhomes in America that are as big as a coach.
 In between you could hire a truck camper (a pick-up truck with a sleeping compartment attached), various sizes of coach-built units (from 2 to 6-berth) with shower and toilet.
 In Australia we can also book 4-wheel adventure campers to allow you to get off the beaten track.

-Do you do one-way rentals?
+Do you offer one-way rentals?

-It is possible to do one-way rentals with most companies, although there is generally a charge for this.
+Yes, its possible to do one-way rentals with most companies, although there is generally a charge for this.

 Can we take the motorhome across national borders?